 - 1. Check out in the hallway for children and get them in your classroom - 2.
 Close and lock your door - 3.
 Please direct children to the inner wall so that they cannot be seen from the window. - 4.
 Please contact other teachers directly using the phones if you have students that are not yours. - 5.
+Text your administrator what students you are missing and what students you have that are not yours - 6.
 Code Green will be announced when the crisis is over.
 Also, administrators and law enforcement will be unlocking doors when it is safe.

-\\ Additional guidance for an active school shooter\\
+Additional guidance for an active school shooter